Some of the links on this site are affiliate links. Read our full disclaimer here.

-By divesting his personal wealth from his own thriving tech company, and diversifying into myriads of other non-tech based businesses, he was not only exceptionally protected against the tech crash of 2000, but made out like a bandit.
+By divesting his wealth from his thriving tech company and diversifying into myriads of other non-tech-based businesses, he was not only exceptionally protected against the tech crash of 2000 but made out like a bandit.

-Not only was he no longer reliant on his own company’s success for his own personal wealth, but he set himself up to make even bigger moves in the decades to come.
+Not only was he no longer relying on his company’s success for his wealth, but he set himself up to make even more significant moves in the decades to come.

 The Bill And Melinda Gates Foundation

 Merged from the William H. Gates Foundation and the Gates Learning Foundation, The Bill and Melinda Gates Foundation quickly became the largest private foundation in history.

-In 2000, the new Gates foundation launched with Bill, Melinda, and Warren Buffet on the trustee board.
+In 2000, the new Gates Foundation was launched with Bill, Melinda, and Warren Buffet on the trustee board.
 Bill left most of his professional work at Microsoft at this time to work with Melinda and the foundation.

 In the past 20 years, the foundation has grown to hold over $48 billion.
-It has also funded myriad research facilities and humanitarian operations, focusing on overcoming diseases, climate change, agricultural research, and health and nutrition in underdeveloped areas.
+It has also funded numerous research facilities and humanitarian operations, focusing on overcoming diseases, climate change, agricultural research, and health and nutrition in underdeveloped areas.

 Though the Gates Foundation has spent so much time and resources on helping humanity – more than any other private entity in history – the sheer power their enterprise wields has drawn the attention and fear of many.

-Some of the biggest critics of Gates have deemed his philanthropy as a budding ‘technocracy’ – a “tyranny of experts” that both centralizes power into a private corporations’ interests.
+Some of the most prominent critics of Gates have deemed his philanthropy as a budding ‘technocracy’ – a “tyranny of experts” that centralizes power into private corporations’ interests.

-However, the Gates Foundation has been largely transparent at every level of their operations – from their objectives, means, successes, and failures.
+However, the Gates Foundation has been largely transparent at every level of its operations – from its objectives, means, successes, and failures.

-In their 2018 annual letter, the Gates Foundation answers the top ten questions they received, and they admitted that they didn’t think it was fair that their family had so much global influence.
-Gates also owned up to the various failures in their initiatives, and admitted that they try their best to leverage the expertise and wisdom from the community leaders present in the areas they aid.
+In their 2018 annual letter, the Gates Foundation answered the top ten questions they received, and they admitted that they didn’t think it was fair that their family had so much global influence.
+Gates also owned up to the various failures in their initiatives and admitted that they try their best to leverage the expertise and wisdom of the community leaders in the areas they aid.